Three new pilots have joined the Royal Air Force Aerobatic Team for its 2022 season.

 Aerobatic flying as part of a nine-aircraft formation, as undertaken by the Red Arrows, is a very different physical skill set to conducting an operational sortie – however, the levels of concentration and precision required are directly comparable.

-A Red Arrows display season traditionally starts around May and spans the summer months and early-autumn, with the team performing more than 60 times to millions of people.
+A Red Arrows display season traditionally starts around May or June and spans the summer months and early-autumn, with the team performing more than 60 times to millions of people.

 In addition to the flying, team members carry out hundreds of ground engagements, from meeting veterans and crowds at airshows to visiting schools and colleges to promote the importance of the STEM subjects – science, technology, engineering and maths.